azhe1874/Comp2090_grp10/README.md

 ## Problem Statement
 Small warehouse operators often rely on manual methods (spreadsheets or paper records) to manage inventory, leading to:
--Human errors in data entry
+- Human errors in data entry
--Inefficient order processing
+- Inefficient order processing
--Lack of visibility on low-stock items
+- Lack of visibility on low-stock items

 ## Proposed Solution
 [Explain how your software will solve this problem.
 Mention the key features.]